getodk/docs/docs/entity-cheat-sheet.rst

 Entities Sheet
 ______________

-The ``entities`` sheet is included in the XLSForm template, but you can add it yourself if your form does not have one.
+The ``entities`` sheet is included in the `XLSForm template <https://docs.google.com/spreadsheets/d/1v9Bumt3R0vCOGEKQI6ExUf2-8T72-XXp_CbKKTACuko>`_, but you can add it yourself if your form does not have one.
 The required column headers include ``list_name`` and ``label`` but there are several optional column headers depending on your desired functionality.

-* Under ``list_name``, write the name of your entity list.
+* Under ``list_name``, write the name of your Entity List.

-* Under ``label``, write how to build a label for each entity.
+* Under ``label``, write how to build a label for each Entity.

   * We recommend using :doc:`concat </form-logic/>` with fields from your form.
-  * The label can be blank if the form updates the entity but does not change the label.
+  * The label can be blank if the form updates the Entity but does not change the label.

-.. list-table:: Minimal ``entities`` sheet for creating an entity
+.. list-table:: Minimal ``entities`` sheet for creating an Entity
    :widths: 50 50
    :header-rows: 1